samiiraryal/Smart-Lab-Management-System/client-server/readme.md

 --setup.py only needs to be run once to do all the setup on the client side that includes adding the requirements(packages) and the start_monitor.bat

 --by going into the task manager and on the start-up section we can verify that our batch file is added to the system start up

+--working on metrics left are storage and prolonged usage confirmation